mostafayasser162/product-manager/README.md

 # Product Manager Task – Laravel Application

-This is a simple Laravel application for managing products, categories, and their prices over specific periods.
+A Laravel-based API for managing products, categories, and time-based pricing.
-It was built as part of a technical assessment task.
+Built as part of a backend developer technical assessment.

 ---